Introduction

 We aim to deliver a cloud-native MySQL database that can run on any cloud without vendor lock-in.
 Specifically, we want the experience of deploying WeSQL in users' own VPCs (i.e. BYOC) as simple as possible.

 With WeSQL, you just need to start a certain number of containers (depending on your data integrity tolerance requirements), connect them to S3, that’s all there is to it.
-Data is continuously persisted to S3, and in the worst case, just reinitialize containers and reload from S3—no data will be lost.
+Data is continuously persisted to S3, so you can safely shut down all containers and even release all EBS volumes.
+When needed, you can restart the containers and reload from S3—no data will be lost.

 To achieve this simplicity and resilience, WeSQL adopts the compute-storage separation architecture, opting S3 as the storage layer, rather than proprietary systems.
 This approach follows the trends seen in modern cloud data warehouses and data lakes.